golemfactory/golem-wiki/Products/Clay-Beta/Being-a-Requestor.md

 * You should also use prebaking in case of having physical simulation in your scene (like fire, water, complicated glass, Volumetric lighting...) and attach cache files to the assets folder accordingly.
 * We do not support compositing directly in this current Golem version.
 * If you are using FreeStyle brush modifiers that have randomly distributed values your scene may be rejected on verification.
-* Remember that we are here to help you, so if you are not sure about something just ask us on our Rocket Chat at chat.golem.network or by email at contact@golem.network
+* Remember that we are here to help you, so if you are not sure about something just ask us on our chat [chat.golem.network](https://chat.golem.network) or by email at contact@golem.network

 #### Blender plugins and add-ons